 Linear features, pit alignments and ditches uncovered during excavation.
 These may date from different periods, ranging from the Bronze Age to the Roman period.
 The large site is situated to the west side of Lawford Heath, Rugby.

 Ongoing excavations at Ling Hall Quarry (1989-1999) have uncovered various features of Prehistoric date.
 These include Mesolithic flints, Bronze Age burial remains, pit alignments and Iron Age hut circle and land holdings.
 Also pits, post holes, gullies and multi-period finds.

 A complex of enclosures, linear features, trackways and a pit alignment.
 The features are of unknown date.
 They are visible as cropmarks on aerial photographs.
 The site lies 500 south west of Lawford Heath.

-A pit alignment of Prehistoric date is visible as a cropmark on aerial photographs.
-It is situated 500m south east of Woodford Lodge.
+A double pit alignment of Prehistoric date is visible as a cropmark on aerial photographs.
+It is situated 800m south east of Wolston Grange.

 The site of a Prehistoric pit alignment and a possible cursus monument.
 They are visible as cropmarks on aerial photographs.
 The pit alignment and cursus are located 600m north west of Knightlow Hill.

 Four possible linear feature are visible as cropmarks on aerial photographs.
 It is possible that at least one of these may be a Prehistoric pit alignment.
 They are located 600m south west of the church, Hunningham.

 A linear feature, possibly a pit alignment, is visible as a cropmark on aerial photogrpahs.
 It is situated 600m north of Bubbenhall.

 A Prehistoric pit alignment was found during an archaeological excavation.
 The pit alignment is also visible as a cropmark on aerial photographs.
 It was situated at Ling Hall quarry, Church Lawford.